Residual Value: What It Is and How to Calculate It

-In the simplest terms, residual value means what is left of the value of the asset.
+In layman's terms, residual value means what is left of the value of the asset.
 In the case of a car, for example, the residual value would be the projected value of the vehicle after you have fulfilled your lease contract.

 Understanding Residual Value

 The technicalities of residual value may vary from one industry to another, but the core meaning of residual value remains the same.
 Understanding residual value is important for lenders and consumers or business owners who are looking to lease assets.